yashkumar0042/python/git/day1.md

 ---

+# 2. Git Basics
-# 2. Getting a Git Repository
+# I. Getting a Git Repository
 ## Initializing a Repository
 - `git init`: Initializes a new Git repository in the current directory.
 - Creates a hidden `.git` directory to store configuration and version history.